 Step 1: Power ON EVE VM.
-Chose Install EVE Satellite and confirm with Enter.
+Chose Install

 Step 2: Select English language.
 Confirm with Enter.

 Step 3: Make sure if English US keyboard is selected and confirm with Enter.

 Step 5: If your network has not DHCP.Static IP setup.
 If you have not enabled DHCP in the network, you must assign an IP address manually.
 Use arrow UP key to select your interface for IP